brian1581/final-project/project_writeup.md

 ## Data Processing
 We have gathered a movie dataset from Rotten Tomatoes that includes a list of movies, genres, directors, actors, release date, runtime, vote count and vote average.
 Another dataset from Movielens included the movies' revenue, budget and popularity.
 The relevant columns are cleaned and joined into one CSV using Python Pandas.
 The Budget and Revenue columns are adjusted for inflation, which was done by scraping the CPI (Consumer Price Index) from the Federal Reserve Bank of Minneapolis and using that to calculate for inflation.
-The Star Power column came from counting the actors in the cast included in the IMDB Top 1000 List of Actors and Actresses, which was scrapped from the IMDB website as well.
+The Star Power column came from counting the actors in the cast included in the IMDB Top 1000 List of Actors and Actresses, which was scraped from the IMDB website as well.

 During model selection, data are pre-processed by using dummy variables to change categorical information to numerical (specifically the genre column), as well as scaling.
 Lastly, Python Matplotlib is used to plot the charts showing the vizualization of the results.